Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

 In Subsection~\ref{snad_mne_kotnik_prestane_bolet} we recalled how set-valued operads produce discrete operadic fibrations.
 We are going to present a dual construction for cooperads.

-The notion of a cooperad in an operadic category is obtained from that of an operad by reversing the arrows in~\cite[Definition~1.11]{duodel}.
+The notion of a cooperad over an operadic category is obtained from that of an operad by reversing the arrows.
 A set-valued {\em $\ttP$-cooperad\/} is thus a collection \hbox{$\oC = \{\oC(T)\}_{T\in \ttP}$} of sets together with structure maps

-defined for an arbitrary $f :S \to T$ with fibers $\Rada F1s$.
+defined for an arbitrary $f :T \to S$ with fibers $\Rada F1s$.
 The r\^ole of counits is played by the unique maps

 to a terminal one-point set $*$.
 These operations are required to satisfy axioms dual to those \hbox{in~\cite[Definition~1.11]{duodel}}.